+'''

-dir [ps:directory]
+Attributes: dir [ps:directory]

 file [ps:path]

 type [ps:filetype]

 alias [ps:string]

+includebasedir? [ps:directory]

 encoding? [ps:encoding]

+'''

 This source element type is used to support different classes with different names that are concurrently used in the same place in the class hierarchy.
 This transformation is C/C++ specific and can be used as an efficient replacement for templates in some cases.
 This definition is only used in conjunction with the part type ps:classalias.
-A typedef aliasValue alias; statement is generated by the standard transformation for this element type. aliasValue is the value of the attribute Value of the parent part element.
-Furthermore, in the standard transformation the Variant Result Model is searched for a class with name aliasValue and #include statements are generated for each of its ps:file source elements that have a type attribute with the value 'def'.
+A typedefclassName alias; statement is generated by the standard transformation for this element type. className is the name of the class referenced by the parent ps:classalias part element.
+Furthermore, in the standard transformation #include directives are generated for each of the referenced class' ps:file source elements that have a type attribute with the value 'def'.
+The optional attribute includebasedir defines how the #include directives referencing the class header files will be generated.
+If this attribute is missing or it has an empty value, the generated #include directives will reference the class header file by absolute file paths.
+Otherwise the value will be used as the base directory path.
+In that case the generated #include directives will reference the class header files by a file paths relative to that base directory.
 If the alias name contains a namespace prefix, corresponding namespace blocks are generated around the typedef statement.